Chas McCormick Preview, Player Props: Astros vs. Athletics

 Chas McCormick At The Plate

-- In 34 games this season (35.1%), McCormick has picked up an RBI, and in 18 of those games (18.6%) he had more than one.
+- McCormick has had an RBI in 34 games this season (34.7%), including 18 multi-RBI outings (18.4%).
 He has also driven in three or more of his team's runs in six contests.

-- In 43 of 97 games this year, he has scored, and 10 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.